 Crucial Info When Preparing the Notice

-- The amount due should be an undisputed Rent only amount.
+The amount due should be an undisputed Rent amount only.
 Don’t include late fees or any other fees.
 Consult an attorney if you want to do that.

 When to File for an Eviction?

 If after the expiration date on the notice, you still don’t have the rent, the best action is to file an eviction case.
 If the tenants have paid the full amount due, you have to accept the rent.
 If they paid only part of the rent, serve another notice for the balance still owed.